ad-sho-loko/bogoDB/README.md

 # BogoDb

 BogoDb is a toy database management system written in Go.
 Inspired by CMU Database Group's Lecture (of course not homework!)
+This db still works completely poor.
+I realized it is so difficult to develop efficient database...

 ## Specification